bioinfo-pf-curie/mpiBWA/README.md

 We want to be fast, scalable, accurate and reproducible whatever the number of jobs you chose.

 Rationnal:<br />

-The master and FULLMPI branches are made for full reproducibility (independant to the number of jobs) and accuracy but they reach the Amdah'ls law point.
-Indeed the locking file RMA implementation (the serialization when computing offsets) introduces a bottle neck we are not able to overpass with RMA technics. <br />

-This is why we have implemented a new algorithm.
-Now a lot more master jobs are responsible for chuncking the data the way bwa does and present it to bwa-mem aligner.
+We have implemented a new algorithm.
+A lot more master jobs are responsible for chuncking the data the way bwa does and present it to bwa-mem aligner.
 And instead of doing it linearly on the fastq now they do it independently and in parallel.
 With a little inter communication they adjust the chunks offets and sizes.
 This method removes the serialization bottle neck. <br />

-As in the master and FULLMPI branches we obtain a full reproducibility and with a better efficiency and scalability. <br />

 When testing this branch make sure the total number of jobs you take is (master jobs) * 8. <br />
 8 is the number of aligner threads used by bwa-mem. <br />
 According to bwa-mem policy all chunks are 10e6 by the number of threads nucleotide bases big. <br />

-Remark: The initial buffer of each master jobs is limited to 2gb (due to mpi_read_at buffer size). <br />
-This version does not work on trimmed reads. <br />

 First results test on broadwell. <br />